Skip to main content

 While the Employment Tribunal (ET) agreed that Mrs Higgs did hold beliefs protected under the Equality Act, they concluded that she was not dismissed because of those beliefs.

-Rather, she was dismissed because of the way she had manifested the beliefs, and due to concerns about the reputational damage that the “florid and provocative language” in her posts could cause to the school.
+Rather, she was dismissed because of the way she had manifested the beliefs, and due to concerns about the reputational damage that the “florid and provocative language” in her posts could cause to the School.
 It was held that she could reasonably be perceived as holding homophobic and transphobic views which are not protected, and so her dismissal did not amount to discrimination or harassment.

 Mrs Higgs appealed to the Employment Appeal Tribunal (EAT).